armandmorin/kpublisher/README.md

    - Setting environment variables in `netlify.toml` to disable TypeScript checking
    - Creating a `next.config.js` file with `typescript.ignoreBuildErrors: true`
    - Simplifying type definitions in dynamic route pages
+   - Adding client-side rendering guards to pages that use OpenAI and other external APIs

    If you want to re-enable TypeScript checking, you can:
    ```typescript